kenken1985/komga/outsource.md

 ```

 ## Source Code Files Analysis

+### File: build.gradle.kts
+This is the main Gradle build configuration file that defines the project structure, dependencies, and build processes.
+It includes configuration for multi-stage Docker builds and dependency management.

+### File: Dockerfile
+Multi-stage Docker build configuration that builds the frontend (Vue.js) and backend (Kotlin/Spring Boot) separately, then combines them into a final production image.
+This is critical for understanding how the application is deployed and how the frontend static resources are served.

 ### File: komga-webui/src/functions/urls.ts
 This file contains the URL configuration logic that determines the base path for the Vue.js router.
 The current implementation uses `window.resourceBaseUrl` which may not be properly set in the Docker environment.